 - Acknowledge every milestone, no matter how small

-- Reward yourself (within budget) when you reach savings goals
+- Reward yourself (within budget) when reaching savings goals

-- Share your successes with supportive friends or family
+- Share successes with supportive friends or family

 Visualize Your Progress

-- Use visual aids like charts or graphs to track your progress
+- Use charts or graphs to track savings and goal progress

-- Create a vision board representing your financial goals
+- Create a vision board representing financial goals

 Set Realistic Expectations